bettergovph/bettergov/SECURITY.md

 ## Reporting Vulnerabilities

-If you discover a security vulnerability in BetterGov.ph, please report it responsibly by emailing [bugs@bettergov.ph](mailto:bugs@bettergov.ph).
+If you discover a security vulnerability in BetterGov.ph, please report it responsibly by emailing [security@bettergov.ph](mailto:security@bettergov.ph).

 When reporting, please include: